ChainSafe/gossamer/devnet/README.md

 ### Dockerfiles

-There are four Dockerfile s used in the devnet.
+There are four Dockerfiles used in the devnet.

 - `alice.Dockerfile` is the lead node.
 - `bob.Dockerfile` is used for both `bob` and `charlie` and shares the same genesis as alice Dockerfile .